raphischer/xpcr/README.md

 [![Promotional video](https://img.youtube.com/vi/utfpJNdpsRc/0.jpg)](https://www.youtube.com/watch?v=utfpJNdpsRc)

-To investigate the results you can use our publicly available [Exploration tool](https://xpcr.onrender.com), so no code needs to be run on your machine.
-Note that this tool is only provided on demand (for saving compute resources).
-Booting up will take approx. 3 minutes, before the page appears to be loading.
+To investigate the results you can use our publicly available [Exploration tool](https://strep.onrender.com/?database=XPCR-Forecasting), so no code needs to be run on your machine.
+Note that this webpage is [work in progress](https://github.com/raphischer/strep) and subject to change, so you might encounter delays, off-times, and slight differences to our paper.

 ## Structure
 All experiments were executed with the top-level Python scripts.